ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588-C_User_Hardware_Manual.md

 ![Image](./images/OK3588-C_User_Hardware_Manual/1731062406441_010d202f_970e_4f96_a3ce_162925e62062.png)

-**Note:**

-**1\.
-When doing key acquisition, ESD protection is required near the keys.
-And 0 key value must be connected in series with a 100ohm resistor to strengthen the anti-static surge capacity (If there is only one button, ESD must be close to the button, ESD → 100ohm resistor → 1nF → chip pin);**
+**Note: When doing key acquisition, ESD protection is required near the keys.
+And 0 key value must be connected in series with a 100ohm resistor to strengthen the anti-static surge capacity (If there is only one button, ESD must be close to the button, ESD → 100ohm resistor → 1nF → chip pin).**

 #### 3.5.4 System Initialization Configuration Signal